 Far too much driving and being stuck in a vehicle.
 Seeking and following up on permits can also get really tedious.

-Unless we take action, the decline of Africa’s lions will continue unabated due to habitat loss and a limited gene pool.
-In the NCA we aim to follow similar methods as Kenya’s Lion Guardian project, which successfully protects lions by engaging local Maasai in the conservation and research activities.
+Unless we take action, the decline of Africa’s lion will continue unabated due to habitat loss and a limited gene pool.
+In the NCA we aim to follow similar methods as Kenya’s Lion Guardian project, which successfully protects lion by engaging local Maasai in the conservation and research activities.

-In the future, lions may again be able to move freely between the Serengeti and Ngorongoro Crater.
-This would bring in much-needed new blood to the inbred Crater lions.
+In the future, lion may again be able to move freely between the Serengeti and Ngorongoro Crater.
+This would bring in much-needed new blood to the inbred Crater lion.
 It would also be a success for the NCA, where people and wildlife are meant to live together in perpetuity.